MKLab-ITI/hackair-data-retrieval/README.md

 # hackair-data-retrieval
 Contains components for air quality data collection, image collection from Flickr and web cams, and image analysis for sky detection and localization.

+It also contains datasets with measurements from the collectors mentioned below (see **data** folder).

 ## Data Collectors